fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

   Cloud services and VM workloads.
 Later we will see that it's also advised to dedicate a NIC for this same purpose.

+One convention we follow is to assign networks with private spaces, eg. `192.168.x.x`, defined in [RFC 1918][rfc 1918] whenever possible.
+This makes this environment self-contained, and you can gradually open it up by routing or other network methods to expose service and access.

 | Network                     | VLAN  | Subnet              | Addresses  | Mask   | Static / DHCP   | Gateway        |
 | --------------------------- | ----- | ------------------  | ---------- | ------ | --------------- | -------------- |